Samsinite/ibm-articles/devops-and-congnitive-computing.md

 );
 ```

+The [Concept Insights API](https://watson-api-explorer.mybluemix.net/apis/concept-insights-v2#/) also offers a few other endpoints that could also be helpful for log file analysis, such as document annotation, concept relations with respect to given corpus, document label searching, and document concept relations.
+Further use of these APIs is left as an exercise to the reader.
+Unfortunately at this time, the documentation surrounding the Concept Insights service inside of the Node SDK is fairly limited, thus recommend browsing the [source code](https://github.com/watson-developer-cloud/node-sdk/blob/v1.0.5/services/concept_insights/v2.js) for further clarification.

+Use of both the Concept Insights API and the Concept Expansion API provides developers with tools that can allow the next generation of system analysis tools to be written that are smarter, and more complex than what is on the market today.
+DevOps will have the ability to quickly identify related issues across multiple systems and log files, enabling quicker fixes and faster identification of complex bugs.

 ## Conclusion
 The Tradeoff Analytics, Concept Expansion, and Concept Insights services can be valuable assets for developers and system engineers.
 These services provide functionality that can be used to examine system and software constraints, and be used to find related concepts across many different systems.
 Furthermore, the Concept Insights service can extract new concepts, build document graphs, and search and compare documents for related concepts, and text.
 As a result, using Watson cognitive computing systems can help development and operations engineers gain further insight into the stability and efficiency of their systems, thus become more productive  and build more scalable systems.